Buena Park School District

 Buena Park Elementary School District is a public school district based in Orange County, California, United States.

-The small school district exclusively serves the city of Buena Park.
+The school district includes much of Buena Park as well as portions of Anaheim, Fullerton, and La Palma.

 Schools

 The school district has had two middle schools and five elementary schools since the 2020–21 school year.
 High school students are either directed to the Anaheim Union High School District or the Fullerton Joint Union High School District.